Perceived Stress Scale (PSS)

 What participants see after taking the survey

-This survey can be used to explore relationships between percieved stress and emotion regulation, growth mindset, and lonliness.
+This survey can be used to explore relationships between perceived stress and emotion regulation, growth mindset, and loneliness.
 Past research suggests that higher perceived stress has been associated with failure to quit smoking, failure among diabetics to control blood sugar levels, and in general, greater vulnerability to stressful life-event-elicited depressive symptoms (Cohen 1983).

 Aggregate Variables